Non-Hermitian quantum mechanics: History

 thereby applying to the physically interesting case of non-diagonalizable Hamiltonians at exceptional points.
-This indicates that the mechanism of PT-symmetry breaking at exception points, where the Hamiltionian is usually not diagonalizable, is the Krein collision between two eigenmodes with opposite signs of actions.
+This indicates that the mechanism of PT-symmetry breaking at exception points, where the Hamiltonian is usually not diagonalizable, is the Krein collision between two eigenmodes with opposite signs of actions.

 In 2005, PT symmetry was introduced to the field of optics by the research group of Gonzalo Muga by noting that PT symmetry corresponds to the presence of balanced gain and loss.
 In 2007, the physicist Demetrios Christodoulides and his collaborators further studied the implications of PT symmetry in optics.
 The coming years saw the first experimental demonstrations of PT symmetry in passive and active systems.
 PT symmetry has also been applied to classical mechanics, metamaterials, electric circuits, and nuclear magnetic resonance.

 In 2017, a non-Hermitian PT-symmetric Hamiltonian was proposed by Dorje Brody and Markus Müller that "formally satisfies the conditions of the Hilbert–Pólya conjecture."